 - 24 Hour Urinalysis.
 This measures the protein levels in your pee.
 Your doctor will get you to collect all of your urine in a 24 hour period and then test to see how much total protein is in your urine

 - Fetal ultrasound.
-This imaging test shows how your baby is growing, estimates her weight, and measures the amount of cushioning fluid around her.
+This imaging test shows how your baby is growing, estimates their weight, and measures the amount of cushioning fluid around them.

 - Nonstress test.
 This checks your baby’s heart rate.